LeoLakshman/Ai_Human_Text_Detection_Project/README.md

 - "SVM" here is implemented as a calibrated `LinearSVC` (linear kernel), which is standard practice for high-dimensional sparse TF-IDF features and is dramatically faster than a kernel SVM at this feature size.

-## Demo video

-Anthropic's Claude can't record your screen for you — that part (Part of the rubric's 10 pts) needs to be you, actually clicking through the running app on your machine.
-Doing the Section 3/4 deep-learning run yourself first means you'll also be able to speak to it in the video.